ndanner22/art-curator/README.md

 -**Curated Collection:** Save and manage your own curated collections of artwork.

--**Responsive Design:** Fully responsive design fordesktop and mobile.
+-**Responsive Design:** Fully responsive design for desktop and mobile.

 -**Fast Performance:** Built with Vite and optimized for fast loading times and smooth navigation.